Similar but not the same, two wines from one grape with a changing name.

 Pinot Gris and Pinot Grigio come from the same grape.
 The grape has a skin that is white, sometimes with a grayish, brownish, or pink hue.
 This grape is named for its color, gris and grigio, which both translate to “gray” in their respective languages.

 Pinot Gris (French) originated in Burgundy and is now commonly grown in the Alsace region of France.
 Not far away, the Italian version of this gray grape is called Pinot Grigio.
 France and Italy are not the only countries that produce Pinot Gris and Pinot Grigio.
 You can find these varietals all over the world; however, oftentimes the Pinot Grigio style is more common.

 Arguably the best Pinot Grigio can be found in the Trentino-Alto Adige, Veneto, and Lombardy regions of Italy.
 These regions maintain a cooler climate, which allows for Pinot Grigio to develop its distinct dry mineral flavors.
 The mountains in these regions are responsible for the recognizable acidity in these wines.

 Pinot Gris is popularly grown in the Alsace region of France.
-Alsace is one of the few regions in the world that still produces the a sweet style of Pinot Gris wines.
+Alsace is one of the few regions in the world that still produces the sweet style of Pinot Gris wines.
 Alsace is located along the Rhine river, in close proximity to Germany.
 Being so close to Germany, Alsace is also popular for producing wines like Riesling and Gewurztraminer.
 Though the Alsace styles of these varietals are a bit drier than an Alsace Pinot Gris, all wines from the region are known for being aromatic and flavorful.

 A grape by any other name would not taste as sweet.